FATE ONE: A Prophecy

 “I fear we’ve since reached finality.”

-He hastily spun around, the cloak’s momentum dispersing the ashes that once was his appendage—cast aside like a broken toy and nothing more.
+With one final sigh, he hastily spun around, the cloak’s momentum dispersing the ashes that once was his appendage—cast aside like a broken toy and nothing more.

 “You… disappoint me,” he chided as he ambled calmly over to the hulking man, now waiting nervously near the stairwell.
 Despite the disparate size difference, the large guard was wholly intimidated by the smaller dark-dressed man.